 Committee members are expected to play a full part in the work of the Audit Committee, and to prepare for and attend all its meetings.
-The type of work carried out by the Audit Committee includes, but is not limited to, overseeing the development of audit processes, reviewing risk mechanisms and areas of risk within the organisation and keeping under review insurance cover for the organisation.

-The Audit Committee meets 4 times in the year (normally on a Thursday evening in March, July, August and December, though this may change from time to time), usually in Holborn, London, at the offices of the Bar Council.
+The Audit Committee meets up to 4 times in the year (normally on a Thursday evening in March, July, August and December, though this may change from time to time), usually in Holborn, London, at the offices of the Bar Council.
+Members are encouraged to attend meetings in person, although remote attendance is also made available.

 Meetings of the Committee are usually held at 5pm (finishing at 6.30pm), to accommodate the need for self-employed barrister members, who may be on the committee, to attend court during the day.
-This is an important aspect to consider in deciding whether you wish to apply for the post.
+However, from time to time meetings may start earlier.